AndreasVenieris/FileKiller2/README.md

 - Windows 7, 8.x, 10, 11.

 ---
-**WARNNING I**: Be carefull when deleting files since after deletion the recovery is not possible!!
+**WARNNING I**: Be careful when deleting files since after deletion the recovery is not possible!!

 **WARNNING II**: A complete deletion on SSDs / Flash Drives is not guaranted, unless a complete overwrite on the disk empty space is performed (after file deletion).